European Central Bank: Executive Board

 The Executive Board is responsible for the implementation of monetary policy (defined by the Governing Council) and the day-to-day running of the bank.
 It can issue decisions to national central banks and may also exercise powers delegated to it by the Governing Council.
 Executive Board members are assigned a portfolio of responsibilities by the President of the ECB.
 The executive board normally meets every Tuesday.

-It is composed of the President of the Bank (currently Christine Lagarde), the vice-president (currently Luis de Guindos) and four other members.
+It is composed of the President of the Bank (currently Christine Lagarde), the Vice-President (currently Boris Vujčić) and four other members.
 They are all appointed by the European Council for non-renewable terms of eight years.
 Members of the executive board of the ECB are appointed "from among persons of recognised standing and professional experience in monetary or banking matters by common accord of the governments of the Member States at the level of Heads of State or Government, on a recommendation from the Council, after it has consulted the European Parliament and the Governing Council of the ECB".

 José Manuel González-Páramo, a Spanish member of the executive board since June 2004, was due to leave the board in early June 2012, but no replacement had been named as of late May.
 The Spanish had nominated Barcelona-born Antonio Sáinz de Vicuña – an ECB veteran who heads its legal department – as González-Páramo's replacement as early as January 2012, but alternatives from Luxembourg, Finland, and Slovenia were put forward and no decision made by May.
 After a long political battle and delays due to the European Parliament's protest over the lack of gender balance at the ECB, Luxembourg's Yves Mersch was appointed as González-Páramo's replacement.

 In December 2020, Frank Elderson succeeded to Yves Mersch at the ECB's board.

 Governing Council

 The Governing Council is the main decision-making body of the Eurosystem.
-It comprises the members of the executive board (six in total) and the governors of the National Central Banks of the euro area countries (20 as of 2023).
+It comprises the members of the executive board (six in total) and the governors of the National Central Banks of the euro area countries (21 as of 2026).

 According to Article 284 of the TFEU, the President of the Economic and Financial Affairs Council (ECOFIN) and a representative from the European Commission may attend the meetings as observers, but they lack voting rights.

 Since January 2015, the ECB has published on its website a summary of the Governing Council deliberations ("accounts").
 These publications came as a partial response to recurring criticism against the ECB's opacity.
 However, in contrast to other central banks, the ECB still does not disclose individual voting records of the governors seating in its council.